rossrobino/ovr/apps/docs/src/content/docs.md

 ### Overview

-`App` works similar to frameworks like Hono or express.
+`App` API is inspired by and works similar to frameworks like [Hono](https://hono.dev/) or [Express](https://expressjs.com/).
 Below are some examples of how to create basic routes with the corresponding functions for each HTTP method.

 ```tsx
 // API route